|

 Early intervention is a major emphasis since it is proven that the sooner

-a person is diagnosed as having mental retardation and appropriate programming
+a person is diagnosed as having intellectual disability and appropriate programming

 is started, the more productive and capable the person will be to have